Gergling/12a-mean/README.md

 What am I looking at?
 ---------------------

-Development of a multiplayer turn-based game.
+Development of a multiplayer isometric (for starters) turn-based game.
 In space!

 ### Looking for Crew ###
 5 real people on board a ship, performing different duties: